CQS strategy chief says 2016 EM credit bounce unlikely

 "Both of those combined make it a credit picker's market ... if you are ... good at picking individual credits both long and short, 2016 will be very attractive."

-That would in turn be fueled by structural changes to the industry which have created more mispricings as investment banks take less balance sheet risk.
+That would in turn be fuelled by structural changes to the industry which have created more mispricings as investment banks take less balance sheet risk.

 While that has led to concerns around market liquidity in some quarters, James was not convinced.